Microbody

-A microbody (or cytosome) is a type of organelle that is found in the cells of plants, protozoa, and animals.
+A microbody (or cytosome) is a type of organelle that is found in the cells of plants, protozoa, fungi, and animals.
 Organelles in the microbody family include peroxisomes, glyoxysomes, glycosomes and hydrogenosomes.
 In vertebrates, microbodies are especially prevalent in the liver and kidney.
 Many membrane bound vesicles called microbodies that contain various enzymes, are present in both plant and animal cells.